-Retirees of SERS or another Ohio system may be employed by a school in a position for which SERS contributions are required without limitation on the number of days or earnings.
-If they are employed in a SERS-covered position, they are required to contribute to SERS.
+A retiree of SERS or another Ohio system may be employed by a school in a position in which SERS contributions are required without limitation on the number of days or earnings.

-They also must wait two months from the effective date of retirement before reentering public employment.
-If not, they lose the retirement payment for each month they have worked during the two-month waiting period.
+A retiree of SERS or another Ohio state retirement system should wait two months from the effective date of retirement before public reemployment.
+A retiree who is employed in a SERS position within the first two months of retirement loses the retirement payment for each month worked during the two-month waiting period.

 Health Care Eligibility Changes for Reemployed Retirees

 Individuals who retire and then take a new job or go back to work for a public or private employer, may temporarily lose their eligibility for SERS’ health care coverage while they are reemployed.
-Once they stop working, their eligibility will be restored.
-This also applies to spouses, but not children.
+Once reemployment ends, their eligibility will be restored.

-This affects individuals who began employment on or after January 1, 2016, and were:
+This affects individuals who began employment on or after January 1, 2016, and are:

 - Under age 65 and not yet eligible for Medicare, or